eclipse-ditto/ditto-examples/grove-ctrl/README.md

 # Playing around with the WebUI

+> The WebUI uses NPM for dependency management.
+Therefore you have to run `npm install` from the webapp root (`/webapp`) to fetch the WebUI dependencies before you start.

 To monitor the sensor values and interact with the Raspberry Pi, view the WebUI in your Browser.
 Simply open `/webapp/index.html`.
 This works without running a webserver.

-> Running the WebUI from a different domain than Ditto might cause cross origin issues and prevent the site from loading data.
+> Running the WebUI from a different domain than your Ditto instance might cause cross origin issues and prevent the site from loading data.
 You can workaround this by starting your browser without security (e.g. running Chrome with `--disabe-web-security`).

 You should see the following view: